drreynolds/smuhpc-workshop/source/session_9.rst

 As seen in :ref:`session6`, the SMU HPC cluster is actually currently comprised of four separate computing clusters: two batch processing clusters for high-throughput computing, and two smaller parallel computing clusters.
-For future reference, we'll name these:
+For future reference throughout the remainder of this tutorial, we'll name these:

 * *batch1* -- the 107 node, 8 core/node cluster,